jamespares/K-means-clustering/README.md

 # Country Categorisation Project (k-means clustering)

-**Project Title:** Country Categorization using Socioeconomic and Health Factors

 **Objective:**

 Use machine learning to group countries based on their development status, using factors such as child mortality, economic indicators, and health statistics.